ViachKakovskyi/kakovskyi.github.io/_posts/2017/08-august/2017-08-01-choosing-a-technology-harmful-advice.md

 But from educational or personal projects perspective the 75% of the advice is helpful :)

-**Do you recognize yourself or your teammates following some the advice at work?**
+**Do you recognize yourself or your teammates following some of the advice at work?**

 **What's your harmful advice for choosing a technology?**